-Out of 12 elevators on Citrus College, only eight are running properly and are up to date with Department of Industrial Relation standards.
+Out of the 12 elevators on the Citrus College campus, only eight are running properly and are up to date with Department of Industrial Relation standards.

 Most of the permits are required to be updated annually in the month of March.

-“Roughly 25 students completely rely on our elevators to be properly working” said Emmy Madris, DSP&S Secretary.
+“Roughly 25 students completely rely on our elevators to be properly working,” Emmy Madris, DSP&S secretary, said.
 “We’ve had quite a few students stuck in elevators.
 And those that suffer from anxiety are primarily affected.”

 “As a student with physical limitations due to chronic health issues, not having elevator access is a major problem when taking the stairs isn’t always an option for me,” Taylor said.